vvavilov/LeetCode/notes.md

 14. Longest Common Prefix
     - Can be solved with horizontal search, binary search, divide and conq

+94. Binary Tree Inorder Traversal
+    - Do it once again

 572. Subtree of Another Tree
     - KMP solution
 28. Implement strStr()